didlie-dev/layr-project/index.md

 we covered above.
 The method we’ll use to decide the node-shard relationship will be a type of __logical closeness__: the node id “closest” to the file id will be the node to host the file.

 It would require going into too much detail to explain this process, but what we will say is that a Kademlia distributed hash table (DHT) provides the routing and communication protocol between nodes[5].
-The Kadmelia is a more widely used flavour of DHT, for example by BitTorrent and Ethereum[6][7].
+The Kadmelia is a more widely used flavor of DHT, for example by BitTorrent and Ethereum[6][7].

 #### Kademlia RPCs
 The specific protocol that Kademlia provides for communication are in four remote procedure calls (RPCs):